 Breast Surgery clinical trials at UCSD

-Following painful surgical procedures of the breast, postoperative analgesia is often provided with a paravertebral nerve block (PVB).
-For intense, but shorter-duration acute pain, a single-injection of local anesthetic is used with a duration of approximately 12 hours.
-The PVB has several limitations: it can decrease blood pressure, and very rare—but serious—complications have occurred, including neuraxial injection, neuraxial hematoma, and pleural puncture.
-An alternative block has been described: the erector spinae plane block.
-The theoretical benefits include ease of administration since it is a plane superficial to the PVB and therefore easier to identify and target with ultrasound (therefore increasing success rate); and an increased safety margin: there are few anatomic structures in the immediate area which could be injured with the needle; and, the target plane is much further from the intrathecal/epidural space relative to the PVB.
-Lastly, the plane may be easier to catheterize for continuous peripheral nerve blocks relative to the relatively-small volume PVB.
-There are therefore multiple theoretical reasons to prefer the erector spinae plane block.
-Unfortunately, it remains unknown if the analgesia provided by this new technique is comparable to that provided with the PVB.
-The investigators therefore propose to compare these two techniques with a randomized, subject-masked, active-controlled, parallel-arm, human subjects clinical trial.
+Following painful surgical procedures of the breast, postoperative analgesia is often provided with a nerve block called a "paravertebral" block.
+For intense, but shorter-duration acute pain, a single-injection of numbing medicine is used which lasts about 12 hours.
+Recently, a new type of block has been reported: the "Pecs-2" block.
+The theoretical benefits include ease of administration since it is closer to the skin (less deep) compared with the paravertebral block and therefore easier to identify and target with ultrasound (therefore increasing success rate); and, a lower risk of complications.
+Lastly, it might be easier to insert a tiny tube which would allow additional numbing medicine to be injected.
+There are, therefore, multiple theoretical reasons to prefer the Pecs-2 over the paravertebral nerve block.
+Unfortunately, it remains unknown if the pain control provided by this new type of block is comparable to that provided with the older block.
+The investigators therefore propose to compare these two blocks with a clinical study.

 San Diego, California